BHSajuu/chatty/README.md

 - Add a payment gateway to enable premium AI suggestion features.
 - Add a "Forgot Password" recovery link for user accounts. ✅
 - Display the last message from a user at the top of the sidebar for better conversation tracking.
-- Introduce a message delete option after sending, similar to WhatsApp.
+- Introduce a message delete and edit option after sending, similar to WhatsApp.✅
 - Enable voice message sending functionality, inspired by WhatsApp.

 ## Installation